 Tips for Choosing Between Credit Cards and Debit Cards

 Again, there are pros and cons to both.
 My recommendation is to examine your financial habits and make the decision that best meets your needs.
-And if you decide to use either one of them, then I highly recommend reading the fine print.
+And if you decide to use either one of them, read the fine print.

 Here are some options: